Vasilew69/9admin/docs/dev_notes.md

     - create `txData/actions.json` which is an append-only, line delimited json
     - multiple servers write to this file, use debounced chokidar to read it starting from last offset to reload in-memory state;
 - Via sqlite:
-    - first txadmin to run will instantiate a `txData/actions.sqlite` database (becoming master)
+    - first nineadmin to run will instantiate a `txData/actions.sqlite` database (becoming master)
     - will provide an http endpoint for the slaves to query data
     - leader election can be done via the first to acquire a lock on a file
 - Via external server process